 Ultra-processed foods are industrial formulations made mostly or entirely from substances derived from foods and additives, with little, if any, intact food.
-[Editor note: Pellets are powdered food and additives, which are then extruded]
+[Editor note: Pellets are ground up ingredients and additives, which are then extruded into pellet form]

 Participants in the highest quarter of ultra-processed food consumption had a 62% relatively higher hazard of all cause mortality compared with those in the lowest quarter.
-[Editor note: Holy crap]
+For each additional serving of ultra-processed food, all cause mortality increased by 18% [Editor note: Holy crap]

 Prospective cohort studies in adults found a link between the consumption of ultra-processed foods and a higher hazard of developing cancer, irritable bowel syndrome, obesity, and hypertension.Association between consumption of ultra-processed foods and all cause mortality: SUN prospective cohort study—British Medical Journal—2019 May 29